 This illustrates just how people are going online and turning to mobile games as an alternative form of entertainment during the lockdown, with even other forms of mobile entertainment, such as online casino games, growing in popularity during this time.

-This provides huge opportunity for many brands to get onto the game as well, as there is a large captive audience, as seen by the daily and monthly active user numbers, and cricket-focused brands can do especially well on a game like this, which has become the leader in this space.
+This provides huge opportunity for brands to get onto the game as well, as there is a large captive audience.
+As seen by daily and monthly active users, cricket-focused brands can do especially well on a game like this, which has become the leader in this space.

 Chopra has said that he is excited to get on the platform, and will be a test of his skills.
 Commentating on a live game is completely different to calling the shots on a virtual cricket match.
 Here literally anything can happen on every ball and there is no sense of a narrative or momentum being seen.

 WCC3 has even more features, with more shots, better controls, better graphics and animations.
 Motion-capture of some of the leading cricketers, and better AI is used to create a more balanced and better gaming environment for fans.
 It promises to be one of the best cricket games out there yet again.